zainpay/zainpay-nodejs-sdk/README.md

             "fixedCharge": "5000.0",
             "percentageCharge": 1.4
         }
+    },
+    "description": "successful",
+    "status": "200 OK",

     }

-    }
     ```

 ### 19. Merchant Transactions
-- This endpoint enables a merchant to get the list of first 50 transactions of a merchant
+- This endpoint allows a merchant to get the list of first 50 transactions of a merchant

    ```js
     const reponse = await Zainpay({